erdogant/clustimage/docs/source/Predict.rst

 For each new (unseen) input image, the probability of similarity is computed across the images, and images with P <= *alpha*(lower bound) are returned.
 Note that the metric can be changed in this function but this may lead to confusions as the results will not intuitively match with the scatter plots as these are determined using metric in the fit_transform() function.

-Example to find similar using an unseen dataset.
+Example to find similar samples for an unseen dataset using probability density fitting.

 .. code:: python